LycheeOrg/Lychee/readme.md

 ### Keyboard Shortcuts

 These shortcuts will help you to use Lychee even faster.
-[Keyboard Shortcuts &#187;](https://github.com/LycheeOrg/Lychee/wiki/Keyboard%20Shortcuts)
+[Keyboard Shortcuts &#187;](https://github.com/LycheeOrg/Lychee-Laravel/wiki/Keyboard-Shortcuts)

 ### Dropbox import

 In order to use the Dropbox import from your server, you need a valid drop-ins app key from [their website](https://www.dropbox.com/developers/apps/create).
 Lychee will ask you for this key, the first time you try to use the import.
 Want to change your code?
-Take a look at [the settings](https://github.com/LycheeOrg/Lychee/wiki/Settings) of Lychee.
+Take a look at [the settings](https://github.com/LycheeOrg/Lychee-Laravel/wiki/Settings) of Lychee.

 ### Twitter Cards

-Lychee supports [Twitter Cards](https://dev.twitter.com/docs/cards) and [Open Graph](http://opengraphprotocol.org) for shared images ([not albums](https://github.com/electerious/Lychee/issues/384)).
+Lychee supports [Twitter Cards](https://dev.twitter.com/docs/cards) and [Open Graph](http://opengraphprotocol.org) for shared images (not albums).
 In order to use Twitter Cards you need to request an approval for your domain.
 Simply share an image with Lychee, copy its link and paste it in [Twitters Card Validator](https://dev.twitter.com/docs/cards/validation/validator).

 ### Imagick

 Lychee uses [Imagick](https://www.imagemagick.org) when installed on your server.
 In this case you will benefit from a faster processing of your uploads, better looking thumbnails and intermediate sized images for small screen devices.
-You can disable the usage of [Imagick](https://www.imagemagick.org) in [the settings](https://github.com/LycheeOrg/Lychee/wiki/Settings).
+You can disable the usage of [Imagick](https://www.imagemagick.org) in the [settings](https://github.com/LycheeOrg/Lychee-Laravel/wiki/Settings).

 ## Troubleshooting

-Take a look at the [WIKI](https://github.com/LycheeOrg/Lychee-Laravel/wiki/) and the old Lychee [FAQ](https://github.com/LycheeOrg/Lychee/wiki/FAQ) if you have problems.
+Take a look at the [Wiki](https://github.com/LycheeOrg/Lychee-Laravel/wiki/), particularly the [FAQ](https://github.com/LycheeOrg/Lychee-Laravel/wiki/FAQ) if you have problems.
 Discovered a bug?
-Please create an issue here on GitHub!
+Please create an issue [here](https://github.com/LycheeOrg/Lychee-Laravel/issues) on GitHub!